badreddinkaztaoui/fq_containers/README.md

 By combining these technologies, we can create lightweight, isolated environments that form the basis of containers.

+`I created a script that demonstrates how to create a simple container using these technologies.
+You can find the script here: [./CFS/setup_container.sh](./CFS/setup_container.sh)`

 ## 3. Evolution of Content Serving

 ### Bare Metal or Physical Servers